Socialist Workers Party (United States)

-Until the collapse of the Soviet Union, the SWP was the largest Trotskyist organization in the United States.
-During the 1960s and 1970s, the SWP and its youth wing, the Young Socialist Alliance, were the third-largest socialist organizations, after the Communist Party USA and Students for a Democratic Society.
-The SWP suffered many splits and its membership declined.
+In the 1960s and 1970s, SWP and its youth wing, the Young Socialist Alliance, were together the 3rd-largest socialist organizations, below the Communist Party USA and Students for a Democratic Society.
+SWP suffered many splits and its membership declined.
 The modern SWP is smaller than its progeny, such as the Trotskyist Socialist Alternative and the Marxist-Leninist Party for Socialism and Liberation.